 Single subject entry

-Enrolling in a single subject gives you a taste of university life and can be a great pathway into a La Trobe course.
-Completion of single subjects doesn't guarantee admission, but a strong performance can help your application, and you may also be eligible for credit (advanced standing) if you do start a degree.
+Enrolling in a single subject or 'unit' gives you a taste of university life and is a great pathway into a La Trobe course.
+Completing a single subject doesn't guarantee your admission, but a strong performance can help your application.
+You might also be eligible for credit ‒ also known as advanced standing ‒ if you do start a degree.